 - Impossible GPS jumps (greater than 250 m/s implied speed) are rejected

-Where Dedicated Devices Have an Edge
+Where Dedicated Devices Still Have an Edge

-GPS Hardware
+GPS Antenna Hardware

-This is the single largest difference, and it is a hardware limitation that software cannot fully overcome.
+This is the single largest remaining difference, and it is a hardware limitation that software cannot fully overcome.
 Dedicated devices have purpose-tuned antennas (20dB gain on RaceBox), dedicated GPS chipsets, and consistent roof-mounted placement with clear sky view.

 A phone's internal antenna is shared with cellular and WiFi, sits inside the cabin behind a windshield, and is subject to multipath reflections from the vehicle's interior.